Aliases for TGFB1 Gene

 GeneCards Summary for TGFB1 Gene

 TGFB1 (Transforming Growth Factor Beta 1) is a Protein Coding gene.
-Diseases associated with TGFB1 include Camurati-Engelmann Disease and Cystic Fibrosis.
-Among its related pathways are GPCR Pathway and PEDF Induced Signaling.
-GO annotations related to this gene include protein homodimerization activity and enzyme binding.
+Diseases associated with TGFB1 include Camurati-Engelmann Disease and Inflammatory Bowel Disease, Immunodeficiency, And Encephalopathy.
+Among its related pathways are Simplified Interaction Map Between LOXL4 and Oxidative Stress Pathway and Transcriptional activity of SMAD2/SMAD3-SMAD4 heterotrimer.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and enzyme binding.
 An important paralog of this gene is TGFB3.